-Energy costs worries are something every homeowner in America can relate to, but here in South Florida, the constant heat means we need to look for energy savings anywhere we can.
-If you’re looking to reduce your monthly bills, here are a few helpful tips on the easiest ways to make your home more energy efficient – tips that can save you hundreds (or even thousands) each year!
+Energy costs worries are something every homeowner in America can relate to.
+But here in South Florida, the constant heat means we need to look for energy savings anywhere we can.
+If you’re looking to reduce your monthly bills, here are a few helpful tips.
+Read about the easiest ways to make your home more energy efficient.
+Tips that can save you hundreds (or even thousands) each year!

 Make Sure Walls are Insulated